 Little was known about this novel disease, the prognosis given was devastating and we were told that there was nothing that could be done.
 So together we set out to connect families and do the impossible to enable our children to develop like other children.
 AGO Alliance was born.

-AGO Alliance is a non-profit organization dedicated to improving the life of children and families impacted by Argonaute syndromes (AGO1 & AGO2 genes) by accelerating the development of therapeutics, bringing families together, and providing education.
+AGO Alliance is dedicated to improving the lives of children affected by Argonaute Syndromes (AGO1 & AGO2 genes) by accelerating the development of therapeutics, bringing families together, and providing education.

 Finding and funding paths to treatment.
 Because many rare diseases affect so few patients, pharmaceutical companies neglect to fund early translational research, and today it sadly is up to parents to advance science & medicine.